nsrau/azure-docs.it-it/articles/automation/troubleshoot/desired-state-configuration.md

 #### <a name="resolution"></a>Risoluzione

-Per risolvere il problema, seguire le istruzioni riportate nell'articolo [limitazioni e problemi noti di DSC](https://docs.microsoft.com/powershell/scripting/wmf/known-issues/known-issues-dsc) .
+Per risolvere il problema, seguire le istruzioni nell'articolo [problemi noti e limitazioni di DSC.](https://docs.microsoft.com/powershell/scripting/wmf/known-issues/known-issues-dsc)

-### <a name="issue-using-credential"></a>Scenario: Non è possibile usare le credenziali in una configurazione DSC
+### <a name="scenario-unable-to-use-a-credential-in-a-dsc-configuration"></a><a name="issue-using-credential"></a>Scenario: Impossibile utilizzare una credenziale in una configurazione DSCScenario: Unable to use a credential in a DSC configuration

 #### <a name="issue"></a>Problema